The2ndOne3/bolster-js/docs/docs-0.1.0.md

 ==================
 Bolster comes with a number of default dynamic styles, all of which have the '-bolster-' prefix.

-* **-bolster-abs-height** -- behaviors like `height`, but will set a width in absolute pixels when set to `auto`.
+* **-bolster-abs-height** -- behaves like `height`, but will set a width in absolute pixels when set to `auto`.
 If set to `auto-continuous`, it will continuously rescan the element in case the content changes.
 Note that `auto-continuous` may clash with tweening functions.
 Useful for dynamic content.
 * **-bolster-abs-width** -- same as `-bolster-abs-height`, but for width.

 Custom Properties